 Sunscreen and a hat: The ride is fully exposed with no shade and the Bonaire sun is very hot, so sunscreen is a must and taking a hat and water are probably also a good idea.

 Watch the video: Swimming with horses at Rancho Washikemba

 Rancho Washikemba captured my ride/swim on video – see for yourself what a cool adventure swimming with horses is!

-Disclosure & disclaimer: Special thanks to Rancho Washikembo for hosting us as their guest.
+Disclosure & disclaimer: Special thanks to Rancho Washikemba for hosting us as their guests.
 The content & opinions expressed are entirely our own.
 Reviews are opinion only and Chasing Light Media accepts no responsibility for how the information is used.